A high-significance detection of primordial tidal torque imprints: Results

+where $N_{\rm galaxy}$ is the number of galaxies in the sample.
+The protohalo tidal twist distributions associated with the elliptical and spiral samples are broadly similar (Extended Data Fig. 1), so this weighting did not introduce a strong differential bias between the two populations.
+Instead, it suppressed the contribution from halos with weak primordial tidal twists, whose spins are expected to be more weakly constrained and, therefore, more susceptible to random contamination.
+In our data, this weighting indeed led to a stronger spin--tidal field correlation signal.

-By adopting the MaNGA galaxy morphological classifications \cite{2022MNRAS.509.4024D}, we obtain 781 central elliptical galaxies and 815 central spiral galaxies with reliable $\bs{j}_G$.
-The correlation between $\bs{j}_G$ and $\bs{j}_R$ is then quantified by the mean cosine of the angle between them, $\mu\equiv {\rm cos}~\theta_{GR}=(\bs{j}_G\cdot\bs{j}_R)/|\bs{j}_G||\bs{j}_R|\in [-1,1]$.
-In 2D space, randomly oriented (i.e., uncorrelated) vectors follow an arcsine distribution in $\mu$, with an expectation value of $\left\langle \mu\right\rangle=0$.
-Figure~\ref{fig.3} shows the correlations as a function of universal smoothing scale for central elliptical and spiral galaxies, considering both gas and stellar components.
-Gas in central elliptical galaxies exhibits the strongest correlation, reaching $\mu=0.116$ at the optimal smoothing scale of $r_{\rm opt}=3.4~{\rm Mpc}/h$, i.e., the scale that maximizes the correlation signal.
-In contrast, central spiral galaxies exhibit much weaker correlations, and stellar spins are generally less correlated than gas spins across both morphologies.
-These results indicate that the gas in central elliptical galaxies serves as an ideal tracer of primordial tidal torques.
+Figure~3 shows the correlations as a function of universal smoothing scale for central elliptical and spiral galaxies, considering both gas and stellar components.
+Gas in central elliptical galaxies exhibits the strongest correlation, reaching $\mu=0.13$ at the optimal smoothing scale $r_{\rm opt}=3.4~{\rm Mpc}/h$ that is, the scale that maximizes the correlation signal.
+By contrast, central spiral galaxies exhibit much weaker correlations, and stellar spins are generally less well correlated than gas spins across both morphologies.
+These results inidcate that the gas in central elliptical galaxies seems to be a better tracer of primordial tidal torques than the stellar component.
 Hereafter we restrict our analysis to the gas component of central elliptical galaxies.

-Considering the halo mass dependence of the optimal smoothing scale can further improve the correlation.
-In Figure~\ref{fig.4}, for most of the halo mass bins, i.e., $>10^{12.5} M_\odot$, the optimal smoothing scale increases systematically with halo mass, consistent with the predictions of TTT and numerical simulations, namely $r_{\rm opt} \simeq 0.8\times r_q$.
-For the lowest mass bin, the Lagrangian space remapping errors and reconstruction decorrelation become significant, both contributing to the suppression of the spin correlation.
-To quantify the statistical significance of the detected correlation, we compare our measurements with a null model constructed by randomly shuffling the observed spins.
-The observed signal exceeds the null expectation at a significance level of 7$\sigma$, indicating a highly significant detection of a primordial tidal-torque imprint.
-This constitutes conclusive observational evidence for the TTT.
+Using the halo mass dependence of the optimal smoothing scale can further improve the correlation.
+We divided halos into mass bins that contained approximately equal numbers of samples.
+Figure~4a shows that, for most halo mass bins, $M_{\rm h}>10^{12.5}\,M_\odot$, the optimal smoothing scale increased systematically with halo mass, consistent with the predictions of TTT and numerical simulations, namely $r_{\rm opt} \approx 0.8 r_q$.
+In each mass bin, the search for the optimal smoothing scale was restricted to the interval $0.5$--$1.1 r_q$ to avoid unphysical peak selection at excessively small or large scales.
+For the lowest mass bin, however, Lagrangian space remapping errors and reconstruction uncertainties became significant, leading to a suppression of the spin correlation (the shaded low-mass regime in Fig.~4a; see the analysis in refs.~\cite{2024PhRvD.110b3512L,2016ApJ...831..164W}).